Mass stabbing: Definition

 A mass stabbing can be defined from a number of different perspectives.
 The Oxford English Dictionary defines the verb 'stab' as an action that propels a pointed weapon with the intention of harm or murder.
 A mass stabbing is an incident involving the use of pointed weapons to wound or kill multiple people.

 Mass stabbings can be looked at from the scope of knife crime.
 Based on a publication by the Parliament of the United Kingdom, 'knife-enabled crime' is an incident where harm is threatened or caused with the use of bladed weapons.
 The media also refers to 'knife crime' as a stabbing incident or the illegal possession of knives by a person in the public.

 From a legal perspective, the phrase mass killing can be used to define a mass stabbing.
-Based on section 2 of the Investigative Assistance for Violent Crimes Act of 2012 of the United States of America, which was signed into law and published by the US Congress on 13 January 2013, 'mass killing' is an individual occasion with three or more people murdered.Mass stabbings can also be looked at from the perspective of mass murder.
+Based on section 2 of the Investigative Assistance for Violent Crimes Act of 2012 of the United States of America, which was signed into law and published by the US Congress on 13 January 2013, 'mass killing' is an individual occasion with three or more people murdered.

+Mass stabbings can also be looked at from the perspective of mass murder.
 The Federal Bureau of Investigation (FBI) of the United States of America has defined mass murder as an incident where four or more people are killed in a single incident on a continuing basis without any significant time period in between each of the murders.

+Mass murder as a violent crime in a civilian setting is mostly examined through mass shootings.
+An examination of Supplementary Homicide Reports by USA Today recorded that "nearly one third" of mass murder incidents in the United States between 2006 and 2016 were committed using weapons including knives; the remainder were by shooting.
+James Alan Fox wrote that as a result of a larger focus on mass shootings in regards to the political gun control debate in the US, there is less research and data regarding knife-enabled mass murders.

+Jack Levin reasoned that blades and blunt weapons were unreliable in killing a large number of people simultaneously due to a lack of "mass destructive" capability, also noting that potential victims had to be within close range, enabling them to also physically engage the perpetrator.
+The view was held that knife attacks resulted in death in smaller numbers and in fewer cases when compared to mass shootings.